United States Army Futures Command: Futures

 In February 2024 the department of the Air Force announced its intention to create the Space Futures Command.
 The US Air Force is seeking to launch Integrated Capabilities Command by year-end 2024 to set future requirements for the USAF.

 List of commanding generals

 LTG James E. Rainey assumes command of AFC from LTG James M. Richardson on 4 October 2022.

-Lieutenant General John M. Murray became Army Futures Command's first commanding general upon its activation on 24 August 2018.
-Lieutenant General James E. Rainey (promoted to general on 7 October 2022) became AFC's second commanding general on 4 October 2022.
+General John M. Murray became Army Futures Command's first commanding general upon its activation on 24 August 2018.
+General James E. Rainey became AFC's second and last commanding general on 4 October 2022.
 (Note: The CG,AFC is responsible for Force design (in the style of TRADOC's G357, but applied to Force modernization, rather than training).
 The Army's Force management model begins with a projection of the Future operating environment, in terms of resources: political, military, economic, social, information, infrastructure, physical environment, and the time available to bring the Current army to bear on the situation.
 The AROC serves as a discussion forum of these factors.